Hitchwiki/hitchmap-data/visualization/README.md

 # heatchmap

-Important: if you are willing to just try it out or contribute reach out to me first.
+Important: if you are willing to have a look or contribute reach out to me first.
 This repo needs some cleaning :)

+### Data

+2024-03-15 dump (dump.sqlite) from https://hitchmap.com/

 ### Modelling